 - Idaho: Equal access has been allowed since 1995.
 In 2009, Idaho revised its existing compulsory attendance laws, the code previously stated that “parents or guardians must cause their school-age children to be instructed in the subjects commonly taught in the public schools.”
 The code was revised to say “To accomplish this, a parent or guardian shall either cause the child to be privately instructed by, or at the direction of, his parent or guardian,” giving parents more control.

-- Iowa: Equal access has been allowed since 2011.
-Two years later, in 2013, Iowa changed from one of the highest regulation states to one of the lowest regulation states in the country by striking requirements for registration with the state, student portfolio review by a licensed teacher, immunization reporting, and a minimum number of instructional days.
+- Iowa: Equal access has been allowed since 1997.
+Later, in 2013, Iowa changed from one of the highest regulation states to one of the lowest regulation states in the country by striking requirements for registration with the state, student portfolio review by a licensed teacher, immunization reporting, and a minimum number of instructional days.

 - South Dakota: Equal access has been allowed since 1993.
 In 1996, the South Dakota loosened its testing requirements on homeschool students.